Analysis - With historic Iran deal, Obama gambles on foreign policy legacy

 Obama, who controversially won the Nobel Peace prize barely nine months into his first term, must overcome accusations from hawkish lawmakers that he abandoned many of his original "red lines" and compromised on others.

-Despite Obama's hailing of the final deal as defusing Iran's nuclear threat, initial U.S. demands dropped along the way included fuller dismantling of Tehran's nuclear architecture and rollback of its ballistic missile programme.
+Despite Obama's hailing of the final deal as defusing Iran's nuclear threat, initial U.S. demands dropped along the way included fuller dismantling of Tehran's nuclear architecture and rollback of its ballistic missile program.

 The terms of the final deal cast doubt on whether inspectors will have the full "anytime, anywhere" access once demanded at Iranian military sites, and will also allow Tehran to conduct research and development using its more efficient centrifuges.
 U.S. officials insist, however, that Iran also gave ground.